dirigeants/klasa/guides/Included Pieces/IncludedCommands.md

 ## General / Chat Bot Info / stats

-Info about the resources this bot is using
+Info about the resources this bot is using.

 **Source:**